How to Get Content and Earn Credibility with Old News

 “Published at [date].
 Last updated at [date]”

 line at the bottom as well as an update notice above stating that the links have been fixed.
-That post now appears as “new” on my front page.
+That post thus appeared as “new” on my front page.

-There are WordPress plugins that can show your “last updated” date but I haven’t found the perfect one yet thus I won’t recommend the one I use.
+There are WordPress plugins that can show your “last updated” date.
+Yet I haven’t found the perfect one yet thus I won’t recommend the one I use.
 I had to hack it a bot to make it useful.

 Let’s recapitulate the benefits of updating “old” or rather existing content for longevity: